Johntegw/UFOs/README.md

 The person can easily filter on the following fields and the table will sort accordingly.

-this one you can enter in just the date you are looking for:
+this one you can enter the date you are looking for:
 ![image](https://user-images.githubusercontent.com/119356389/226413310-1f2e807b-9aaf-4e1e-839c-ba96a7d65292.png)